artainmo/DevOps/cloud/README.md

 Different AWS Support Plans exist.<br>
 Basic Support Plan is free and gives access to 24x7 customer service, documentation and support forums.
 You also get access to AWS Personal Health Dashboard and 7 core AWS Trusted Advisor checks.<br>
 AWS Developer Support Plan also provides business hours email access to Cloud Support Associates.
 Response times will depend on severity of problem.<br>
 AWS Business Support Plan is intended to be used when having production workloads.
 It gives all Trusted Advisor checks and access to its API.
 It also provides 24x7 phone, email and chat access to Cloud Support Engineers.
-Response times are very short for production system impairments or downs.<br>
+Response times are very short for production system impairments or downs.
+It provides architectural guidance in the context of client's specific use-cases.<br>
 AWS Enterprise On-Ramp Support Plan is intended when having production or business critical workloads.
 It gives additionally access to a pool of Technical Account Managers (TAMs).
 For account and billing best practices next to operations reviews it gives access to the Concierge Support Team.
 Response times are even shorter with business-critical system downs being responded in 30min.<br>
 The Enterprise Support Plan is intended when having mission critical workloads.
 It provides a designated TAM.
 Business-critical system downs are responded in 15min.
-It also gives access to online training with self-paced labs.
+It also gives access to online training with self-paced labs.<br>
+Both the Business and Enterprise Support plans provide access to guidance, configuration, and troubleshooting of AWS interoperability with third-party software.

+Credits in AWS can reduce charges related to a service.
+If EC2 charges $1000 and client has a credit of $100 for EC2, he will be able to lower his charges to $900.
+When having multiple credits, first those who expire the soonest need to be used, then those who are applicable to the least amount of products and lastly those who are oldest.

 ### Advanced Identity
 AWS Security Token Service (STS) enables you to create temporary, limited-privileges credentials to access AWS resources.